Last updated: February 10 2021

 How do we protect your information ?

 We do not use vulnerability scanning and/or PCI standard scanning.
 We only provide articles and information.
 We never ask for a credit card number.
 We do not use malware scanning.
-We do not use SSL certificates.

 What are your rights?